CopadoSolutions/copado-recipes/README.md

 * YAML: Parses the log data as YAML and presents it in a structured YAML format(when data json is a nested object with complex structure).
 * Plain Text: Displays the log data as plain text without any formatting(when the data json is a String).

 *Note: The component automatically detects the structure on JSON to display data in the most relevant format.
-If a specificy JSON format is not supported in the example provided, you can modify this component and adjust it to your use case.*
+If a specific JSON format is not supported in the example provided, you can modify this component and adjust it to your use case.*

 ## How to customize